 You’ve heard the old adage that it costs more to acquire a new customer than retain a current one, right?
 How much more, though?
 Most experts say between 4 to10 times more.
-I have a feeling you’d like to keep some of that money in your pocket, so it’s time to build stronger relationships with your eCommerce customers through a little customer management.
+I have a feeling you’d like to keep some of that money in your pocket, so it’s time to build stronger relationships with your eCommerce customers through a little customer marketing.

 One of the best places to start managing customer relationships is with your data.
 Chances are, you’re sitting on a bunch of useful information about your customers.
 Let’s cover three ways you can employ that data to strengthen relationships with your customers.